shree998/Campus-Expert/docs/review-and-response.md

 ## Review notices

+- 2017 August 17th: @joenash is back from vacation, let it rain reviews!
 - 2017 August 14th: Reviews may take longer than usual as @joenash is on vacation until the 17th August.